c-blake/cligen/README.md

   dispatch(demo, doc="NOTE: CSV=comma-separated value list")
 ```
 Of course, you often want more input validation than this.
 See `argcvt.nim` in
 the `cligen` package for the currently supported types and more details.
+Due
+to ordinary Nim rules, if you dislike any of the default `argParse`/`argHelp`
+implementations for a given type then you can override them by defining your
+own in scope before invoking `dispatch`.
+For example, `test/FancyRepeats.nim`
+shows how to make `int` or `seq` behavior additive.

 Exit Code Behavior
 ==================